iMarwan-k/BitCoinPrice/README.md

 # BitCoinPrice

-In this project, I created a bitcoin price fetch for different currancy
+In this project, I created a bitcoin price fetcher for different currencies

 ----------------------------------
  ## Credit